Disentangled Latent Dynamics Manifold Fusion for Solving Parameterized PDEs: Discussion

-First, inference is no longer a feed-forward mapping but a non-convex optimization process.
+The formulation has two practical implications under finite optimization budgets.
+First, inference becomes a non-convex optimization process in place of a feed-forward mapping.
 The recovered latent state depends on initialization and local curvature of the loss landscape.
-For nonlinear PDEs, especially those exhibiting stiffness or chaotic sensitivity, small deviations in the inferred $\pmb{z}^*$ lead to exponentially amplified errors during latent ODE rollout.

-Second, auto-decoding does not learn a global parameter-to-manifold mapping.
-Each latent vector is optimized independently, which yields a set of discrete codes rather than a continuous embedding of the parameter space.
-As a result, the latent geometry lacks guaranteed smoothness across parameter variations.
-This discontinuity becomes critical when latent trajectories are evolved by Neural ODEs: the learned vector field may drive trajectories into poorly supported regions of latent space, producing unstable long-time extrapolation.
+For nonlinear PDEs, especially those exhibiting stiffness or strong sensitivity, deviations in the inferred $\pmb{z}^*$ may be amplified during finite-horizon latent ODE rollout according to the stability of the learned vector field.
+Second, auto-decoding learns instance-specific latent codes rather than a global parameter-to-manifold mapping.
+Each latent vector is optimized independently, yielding discrete codes without an explicitly learned parameter-to-code map.
+Accordingly, cross-parameter regularity depends on relationships among independently optimized codes rather than an explicit constraint.
+When latent trajectories are evolved by Neural ODEs, the absence of an explicit regularity constraint may increase sensitivity to poorly sampled regions of latent space.

-Thus, the limitation of auto-decoding is not merely computational inefficiency.
-It is geometric: the latent manifold is not explicitly constructed as a parameterized continuous object.
+The distinction concerns both computational cost and representation structure.
+Auto-decoding produces independently optimized instance codes, whereas DLDMF learns an explicit parameter-to-code map.
+Auto-decoding may nevertheless improve reconstruction for a specific shifted instance.
+The practical distinction is therefore an accuracy--latency trade-off between instance-specific refinement and deterministic zero-iteration deployment.

-\paragraph{\textbf{Time extrapolation under latent initialization bias}}
+\paragraph{\textbf{Time extrapolation under latent initialization bias.}}